csswizardry/csswizardry.github.com/_posts/2017-01-09-a-new-year-a-new-focus.md

-Over the past three years of consultancy work I’ve helped some [amazing people](/#section:clients) level up their CSS architecture, but there’s also been a lot of other work that’s happened alongside that.
+Over the past three years of consultancy work I’ve helped some [amazing people](/#section:clients) level up their CSS architecture, but there’s also been a lot of other work that’s happened alongside it.
 With a great majority of these clients, we’ve also taken a look at how their sites actually perform both over the wire and on users’ devices.
 I’ve helped companies large and small focus entirely on optimising performance, and it’s something I am very serious and passionate about.

 It’s something I am keen to do more of.